OrangeSpyderMan/inkplate10-weather-cal/README.md

 ### Server (Raspberry Pi)

 1. Gets any relevant new data (ie. weather, maps).
-2. Renders the configured output either through the established Airium/Firefox screenshot path or directly with the experimental, low-footprint Pillow renderer.
+2. Renders the configured output directly with Pillow and `rough-py`.
 3. Publishes the resulting PNG at the configured e-ink display dimensions.
 4. A separate Gunicorn/Flask web process serves the generated PNG and weather API from the shared artifact directory.